curtisai/notes/win/notes.md

 You can use the returned handle in subsequent GDI functions to draw in the DC.

 ### Parameters
-hWnd: A handle to the window whose DC is to be retrieved.
-If this value is **NULL**, _GetDC_ retrieves the DC for the entire screen.
+`hWnd`: A handle to the window whose DC is to be retrieved.
+If this value is `NULL`, _GetDC_ retrieves the DC for the entire screen.

 ------------